-Ellen DeGeneres And Portia De Rossi Selling Their Home Reignites Divorce Rumors
+Ellen DeGeneres And Portia De Rossi Sell Home, Reignite Divorce Rumors

 A post shared by @ellenandportiaworld on

-The said tipster told a publication that Ellen DeGeneres and Portia de Rossi are following their marriage councilor’s advice, which is to start dating again.
-As a result, the two are going out on dates in hopes of it saving their marriage.
+The tipster told a publication that Ellen DeGeneres and Portia de Rossi are following their marriage councilor’s advice, which is to start dating again.
+As a result, the two are going out on dates in hopes of saving their marriage.

-Regardless of how these rumors may seem accurate, Ellen DeGeneres and Portia de Rossi slammed these rumors when they issued their official statement.
-According to the couple, the rumors were false citing the fact that they have been seen multiple times in events beaming with love and happiness.
+Despite the numerous reports about their relationship, Ellen DeGeneres and Portia de Rossi slammed these rumors in an official statement.
+According to the couple, the rumors are false, citing the fact that they have been seen multiple times together at various events.

-Despite these rumors being slammed as they should, they have been reignited when the couple decided to sell their villa at Montecito, California.
-The beautiful villa occupies a large 17 acres of land and comes with a price tag of $45 million.
-Moreover, the mansion also boasts a serene mixture of old world charms and minimalistic design.
+Despite these rumors being shot down, they were reignited when the couple decided to sell their villa at Montecito, California.
+The beautiful villa occupies 17 acres of land and comes with a price tag of $45 million.
+Moreover, the mansion also boasts a serene mixture of old-world charms and minimalistic design.

-In addition, the 10,500 square-foot villa also has six bedrooms, six full baths and two half baths.
-Their villa also has a library living room surrounded by stone walls with its own fireplace.
+In addition, the 10,500-square-foot villa also has six bedrooms, six full baths, and two half-baths.
+Their villa also has a library/living room surrounded by stone walls with its own fireplace.
 Another fireplace can be found in the formal dining room as well as the kitchen.
-While it’s outdoor space flaunts a beautiful pavilion for hosting small gatherings.
+Meanwhile, it’s outdoor space flaunts a beautiful pavilion for hosting small gatherings.
 The property is also perfectly positioned in the area, allowing a breathtaking view of the Pacific.

 Casa dos meus sonhos!
 A venda em #SantaBarbara a villa da Ellen DeGeneres por somente… $45 milhões de dólares.
 Apenas…enquanto isso vou sonhando… #interiordesign #ellendegenereshouse #montecito #wallacefrost #woodbeams #midcenturyfurniture #contemporaryart foto: LÁ Curbed #shearlingfurniture